Skip to main content

 The Venue

 Ippudo is a Japanese ramen chain founded by Shigemi Kawahara in Fukuoka in 1985.
-The Paris outpost sits on Rue Jean-Jacques Rousseau, a street that cuts through the heart of Les Halles , one of central Paris's most densely walked neighbourhoods, sitting between the Louvre and the Marais.
+The Paris outpost sits on Rue Jean-Jacques Rousseau, a street that cuts through the heart of Les Halles, one of central Paris's most densely walked neighbourhoods, sitting between the Louvre and the Marais.
 That address matters.
-Ramen in this part of the city means you are a five-minute walk from major museums, a short detour from the Palais-Royal gardens, and surrounded by the kind of foot traffic that keeps a reliable lunch spot honest.
+Ramen in this part of the city means you are a five-minute walk from major museums, a short detour from the Palais-Royal gardens, surrounded by the kind of foot traffic that keeps a reliable lunch spot honest.
 Ippudo earns its place as a neighbourhood anchor for casual, quality-driven Japanese food in an area otherwise dominated by tourist-facing brasseries and fast food.
 For visitors staying centrally or locals working nearby, it solves a real problem: where do you eat well without spending €80 a head?

 For ramen in Paris more broadly, Kodawari Ramen (Tsukiji) is the most direct peer comparison.
 Kodawari leans harder into theatrical presentation and holds a strong following among food-focused Parisians, making it the choice if atmosphere and visual drama matter more than price efficiency.
-Ippudo wins on consistency and accessibility: easier to book, and the OAD recognition gives it a documented quality floor that Kodawari does not have in the same way.
+Ippudo wins on consistency and accessibility: easier to book, the OAD recognition gives it a documented quality floor that Kodawari does not have in the same way.

 For ramen fans who track the global picture, Afuri in Tokyo and Afuri in Portland represent a lighter, yuzu-forward house style that sits at the opposite end of the ramen spectrum from Ippudo's rich tonkotsu base.
 If you have eaten Afuri and found it too delicate, Ippudo is the correction.

 If your Paris trip is also taking in the wider French dining landscape, Pearl has guides to help: our full Paris restaurants guide, Paris hotels, Paris bars, Paris wineries, and Paris experiences cover the broader picture.
 For France's leading end, venues like Mirazur in Menton, Flocons de Sel in Megève, Troisgros in Ouches, Auberge de l'Ill in Illhaeusern, Bras in Laguiole, and Paul Bocuse in Collonges-au-Mont-d'Or represent a very different kind of investment.
-In Paris itself, Arpège and L'Ambroisie sit at the far end of the price and formality spectrum from Ippudo , worth knowing if your trip covers both ends of the range.
+In Paris itself, Arpège and L'Ambroisie sit at the far end of the price and formality spectrum from Ippudo, worth knowing if your trip covers both ends of the range.

 Practical Details

 Ippudo Paris is open daily for lunch (12–3 pm) and dinner, with the kitchen running later on Friday (until 11 pm) and Saturday (12–11 pm continuous).
 Sunday dinner closes at 10:30 pm.
 The split-session format means a mid-afternoon arrival will find the doors closed.
 No booking difficulty: walk-ins are realistic, particularly at weekday lunch.
-Dress code is casual , this is a ramen counter in Les Halles, not a gastronomic dining room.
+Dress code is casual, this is a ramen counter in Les Halles, not a gastronomic dining room.

 Quick reference: 74-76 Rue Jean-Jacques Rousseau, 75001 Paris.
 Open daily; lunch 12–3 pm, dinner from 6 pm (Friday/Saturday later).
 Easy to book.
 Casual dress.
 OAD Cheap Eats Europe 2023 (#66) and 2024 (#109).